Quadratic Reciprocity

 Hence \(31\) is a quadratic nonresidue modulo \(103\).

-This method is flawed because it relies on factoring, so we might think we should stick to our original modular exponentiation for computing the Legendre symbol.
-But it turns out all is well once we extend the Legendre symbol.
+This method is flawed because it relies on factoring, but it turns out all is well once we extend the Legendre symbol.

 The Jacobi Symbol